oldschoolgg/obdocs/minions.md

-Minions are a feature in Old School Bot that let you simulate playing a virtual runescape account in discord.
+Minions are a feature in Old School Bot that let you simulate playing a virtual RuneScape account in Discord.
 You control a minion, who you send out to do various tasks, like killing monsters for loot, completing clue scrolls, and training skills.
-With the loot they get, you can craft items, sell them and trade to other real players.
+With the loot they get, you can craft items, sell them, and trade to other real players.

 You can also read the [FAQ](https://www.oldschool.gg/oldschoolbot/faq) for answers to common questions.